Public Consultation in the Special Areas

 Community Pasture Policy

-The committee is looking for feedback on the current community pasture policy from all Special Areas residents.
+The committee looked for feedback on the current community pasture policy from all Special Areas residents from May 27 to July 11, 2019.
 Trent Caskey, Chair of the Community Pasture Policy Review Committee, outlines the public consultation here.

-All phone calls and in-person meetings will be documented; however, only feedback provided through the three ways outlined below will be included in the report to the committee.
-You have until July 2, 2019 to provide formal feedback to the committee.
-You can provide feedback through:
+All phone calls and in-person meetings were documented; however, only feedback provided through the three ways outlined below was included in the report to the committee.

 - the online survey located at https://www.surveymonkey.com/r/CPW5Z8Z

 - written response (via mail) to our Communications Officer at: